 Admittedly, there were good reasons not to put many Americans in Afghanistan.
 First, Washington feared a possible anti-American backlash, as Rumsfeld made clear in public comments.
-Complicating matters, the United States would have had a hard time getting many tens of thousands of troops into Afghanistan, since no
+Complicating matters, the United States would have had a hard time getting many tens of thousands of troops into Afghanistan, since no neighboring country except Pakistan would have been a viable staging base-and Pakistan was not willing to play that role.

+a hard time getting many tens of thousands of troops into Afghanistan, since no neighboring country except Pakistan would have been a viable staging base-and Pakistan was not willing to play that role.
 But even though Rumsfeld's reasoning was correct in general, it was wrong for Tora Bora.
 Putting several thousand U.S. forces in that mountainous, inland region would have been difficult and dangerous.
 Yet given the enormity of the stakes in this war, it would have been appropriate.
-Indeed, centroom made preparations for doing so.
+Indeed, centcom made preparations for doing so.
 But in the end, partly because of logistical challenges but perhaps partly because of the Pentagon's aversion to casualties, the idea was dropped.
-It is surremely ironic that a tough on-defense Republican administration fighting for vital premely ironic that a tough-on-defense Republican administration fighting for vital national security interests appeared almost as reluctant to risk American lives in combat as the Clinton administration had been in humanitarian missions-until Operation Anaconda, when it may have been largely too late.
+It is supremely ironic that a tough-on-defense Republican administration fighting for vital national security interests appeared almost as reluctant to risk American lives in combat as the Clinton administration had been in humanitarian missions-at least until Operation Anaconda, when it may have been largely too late.